Mar 3, 2022

 Welcome back - the doctor will see you now

-“As many communities reopen, a lot of people are thinking about getting back to the doctor.
+“A lot of people are thinking about getting back to the doctor.
 That’s a great idea.”

 - Friedberg said